yury-lysogorskiy/lammps/doc/src/python.rst

 that case a message with the name of the python command and the return value is printed.
-Note that return values of python functions are otherwise *only* accessible when the function is invoked indirectly by expanding a :doc:`python style variable <variable>`, as described below.
+Note that return values of python functions are otherwise *only* accessible when the function is invoked indirectly by evaluating its associated :doc:`python style variable <variable>`, as described below.

 The *file* keyword gives the name of a file containing Python code, which should end with a ".py" suffix.
 The code will be immediately